ABNASS10/File-Based-Chatbot/README.md

 ## Getting Started
 We recommend VS Code or PyCharm for development.
-To install the the prerequistes:
+To install the prerequistes:
 ```javascript
 # 1. Download our latest release below.
 ```